lemire/talks/2021/spire/spire.md

 # UTF-16 (surrogate pair)

-- first word in d800-dbff.
+- first word in D800-DBFF.
-- second word in dc00-dfff.
+- second word in DC00-DFFF.
 - character value is 10 least significant bits of each---second element is least significant.
 - add 0x10000 to the result.

----

-# UTF-16 (pros/cons)

-- pro: often just 16-bit characters (no surrogate pair).
-- pro: easy validation (just check for values in range d800-dfff).

-- con: not binary compatible with ASCII.
-- con: less concise when content is mostly just ASCII.
-- con: emoji usage makes surrogate pairs more common.

 ---